Sunday, March 17, 2024

 • 1 tbsp rose water (or orange extract, or 1 tsp vanilla extract)

-• 10 black peppercorns (or 5 while cloves)
+• 10 black peppercorns (or 5 whole cloves)

 Nut Filling: